 In order to avoid manipulation of one alliance against another, alliances should enter negotiations with the highest level of coordination between alliance members, to avoid the situation such as the one that occurred between the United States and the ROK during the fifth round of the Six-Party Talks.
 The fifth round exacerbated what Moon (2012, 2) called "the uncompromising and even incomprehensible attitude of North Korea" and the politics of "spoilership" by South Korea, which contributed to the stalemate.
-South Korea continued to play the socalled advocate-in-chief for North Korea, which allowed for lack of coordination between Washington and Seoul in dealing with the North Korean nuclear issue.
-Not only did the lack of coordination aid in North Korea's agenda to acquire a nuclear weapon, but it also allowed North Korea to use South Korea as a willing advocate in its strategic goals of defeating the purpose of the Six-Party Talks.
+South Korea continued to play the so-called advocate-in-chief for North Korea, which allowed for lack of coordination between Washington and Seoul in dealing with the North Korea's agenda to acquire a nuclear weapon, but it also allowed North Korea to use South Korea as a willing advocate in its strategic goals of defeating the purpose of the Six-Party Talks.